The Preacher's Wife (soundtrack): Accolades

-Erykah Badu won the two Grammy Awards that Houston was also nominated for the soundtrack in 1998.

 Like the majority of her work, Houston received awards and accolades from the soundtrack.

 The album was nominated for the American Music Award for Favorite Soundtrack at the 1998 American Music Awards.

 Houston was nominated for two Blockbuster Entertainment Awards in 1997 and 1998 in relation to the soundtrack, winning one for favorite female R&B artist in the former year.

 For her overall contributions to music as well as her humanitarian efforts, Houston received the Triumphant Spirit Award at the 1997 Essence Awards, which was accepted by Houston's mother Cissy.

 At the Dove Awards, Houston received two awards.
 In 1997, Houston received the special Dove Award for Outstanding Mainstream Contribution to Gospel Music, honoring her for incorporating gospel music into her art for mainstream pop audiences.
 The following year, in 1998, Houston won a competitive Dove Award in the category for Best Traditional Gospel Song of the Year for the song "I Go to the Rock", along with the song's writer and original performer Dottie Rambo.

 At the 40th Annual Grammy Awards in 1998, the album was nominated for Best R&B Album, while the ballad "I Believe in You and Me" was nominated for Grammy Award for Best Female R&B Vocal Performance, losing both to singer Erykah Badu's Baduizm and Badu's hit "On & On" respectively.
 The nominations were controversial since the album was shunned from the Grammy gospel category.
 Houston responded to the snub by boycotting that year's ceremony.

 Houston won two NAACP Image Awards for the soundtrack including Outstanding Gospel Artist, along with the Georgia Mass Choir and the album won Outstanding Album.

 At the 1997 NARM Best Seller Awards, Houston received the award for best-selling gospel recording of the year for the soundtrack.

 Her work with the soundtrack also resulted in Houston winning the People's Choice Award for favorite female musical performer in 1998, shared with country artist Reba McEntire.

 Houston received two more special honors during the era, receiving the Soul Train Music Award lifetime honor, the Quincy Jones Award for career achievement.
 Houston also received the Pinnacle Award at the Trumpet Awards, which honored notable black Americans for achievement.

 The Preacher's Wife was ranked the top gospel album on Billboard for the year of 1997.